United States chemical weapons program: Treaties

 The United States was a party to some of the earliest modern chemical weapons ban treaties, the Hague Conventions of 1899 and 1907 and the Washington Arms Conference Treaty of 1922 although this treaty was unsuccessful.
-The U.S. ratified the Geneva Protocol which banned the use of chemical and biological weapons on January 22, 1975.
+The U.S. ratified the Geneva Protocol which banned the use of chemical and biological weapons in interstate warfare on January 22, 1975.
 In 1989 and 1990, the U.S. and the Soviet Union entered an agreement to end their chemical weapons programs, including "binary weapons".
 The United States ratified the 1993 Chemical Weapons Convention, which came into force in April 1997.
 This banned the possession of most types of chemical weapons.
 The United States and Russia possess the largest remaining chemical stockpiles among Convention members according to the Centre for Arms Control and Non-proliferation, as of 2014.
 The convention also banned chemical weapons development, and requires the destruction of existing stockpiles, precursor chemicals, production facilities and weapon delivery systems.

 Chemical weapons disposal

-Disposal of chemical munitions has concluded at seven of the U.S.'s nine chemical depots (89.75% stockpile reduction by 2012).

 At the time that the chemical weapons treaty came in force, the U.S. stored its chemical weapons at eight U.S. Army installations within the Continental United States (CONUS).
-The stockpiles were maintained in exclusion zones at the following Department of Army installations, (the percentages shown are reflections of amount by weight):
+The stockpiles were maintained in exclusion zones at the following Department of Army installations (the percentages shown are reflections of amount by weight):